 How long do bean sprouts take to grow?

-Generally, mung beans take between two to five days to sprout.
-If you want to eat use them at a smaller size, you can harvest them sooner; however, take care not to let them grow too long as they’ll lose some of their flavor.
+Generally, mung beans take from two to five days to sprout.
+If you want to eat them at a smaller size, you can harvest them sooner; however, take care not to let them grow too long, as they’ll lose some of their flavor.
 Their short grow-to-harvest time is part of what makes them an appealing ingredient to grow right in your home.

-But how do you grow bean sprouts?
-The most popular method is in a jar, though traditional mung bean sprouts are grown in a cloth.
+The most popular method for growing bean sprouts is in a jar, though traditional mung bean sprouts are grown in a cloth.
 No matter which way you choose, you won’t need to worry about messy soil all over your kitchen.

-- Put one to two tablespoons of dried mung beans in a jar.
+Step 1: Put 1 to 2 tablespoons of dried mung beans in a jar.
 Don’t add too much, since the beans will roughly double in size as they germinate and sprout.

-- Cover with two inches of warm water.
+Step 2: Cover with 2 inches of warm water.
 Let the beans soak in the water overnight.

-- Strain the water the following day.
-You can either secure an unused cheesecloth to the mouth of the jar with an elastic band and tip the jar to drain, or strain the beans in a fine-mesh strainer.
+Step 3: Strain the water the following day.
+You can either secure an unused cheesecloth to the mouth of the jar with an elastic band and tip the jar to drain, or you can strain the beans in a fine-mesh strainer.
 If using a strainer, make sure that the holes are much smaller than the beans.

-- Put the seeds back in the jar, add new warm water, and swirl them around to rinse.
+Step 4: Put the seeds back in the jar, add fresh warm water, and swirl them around to rinse.
 Drain again using your chosen method.

 Do bean sprouts need sunlight?